rishabhjoshi/Info-Retrieval-System/readme.md

 # Information Retrieval System

+## Possible Use Cases of this Repo

-## Hierarchical Clustering of Research Papers
+#### Hierarchical Clustering of Research Papers

 This self inspired project will cluster the research papers or any set of documents in a hierarchical way, and display them in an interactive way to ease the segregation process of the papers.

+#### **Implementation** of various IR algos from tf-idf to web spiders.

+Boolean query document retrieval already implemented.
+To implement tf-idf next.
+Then document clustering.
+Then hierarchical clustering.
+Then dynamic indexing with web crawling.

+####

 _May be used in parital fulfilment of the Course on IR_